 Every supplier is different with how they expect orders to be placed.
 Sometimes the supplier hasn’t upgraded their fulfillment process and they expect you to place orders through email every time your store gets a sale.
 This can be very time consuming if you are sending emails manually, although automation can usually be configured with email.

 Some drop ship suppliers have custom order panels where you can view inventory and place orders.
 This can make your job considerably easier, but it limits you to their product selection.

 Drop shipping is a highly convenient service that a supplier is by no means required to be provide.
 Some suppliers charge big fees for orders that are dropshipped and this can greatly reduce your profit margins.
 If you are in an industry that is already competitive, it’s going to be hard to get ahead when your competitors have you beat on pricing.

 Competitors that are purchasing their products at wholesale costs will almost always have lower pricing than what you are capable of offering.
 Similarly, other drop shippers may list their products with just a few cents of profit in effort to grow their business.
 Since drop shipping requires such a small investment, it’s easy for them to do this.

 When you stock your own items, you know when products are out of stock.
-When you drop ship, you rely on the supplier to notify you when products are getting low.
+When you drop ship, you rely on the supplier to notify you when product stocks are getting low.
 You have to actively check listings and remove products from your website before they go out of stock.
-If a customer places an order for an item that is no longer available, it can be a real hassle to have to refund them and handle these situations on a regular basis.
-Inventory can change daily and it can be hard to seamlessly sync your inventory with your suppliers.
+If a customer places an order for an item that is no longer available, it can be a real hassle to issue refunds.
+As a dropshipper, you will likely have to handle these situations on a regular basis.
+Inventory can change daily and it can be hard to seamlessly sync with your suppliers.